Kenan999/Employee-System/README.md

-## bei adding objects to the Repository class you can test the List
+## by adding objects to the Repository class you can test the List

 <img width="472" alt="Screenshot 2022-11-09 143015" src="https://user-images.githubusercontent.com/55302817/200848661-623350e3-2dfd-4b55-889f-2fd224f427b2.png">